-A lower score could affect a student's prospects at the end of Year 11.
-It is important therefore that most students undertake a set of options that covers the full P8/A8 requirements.
+A lower score can affect a student's prospects at the end of Year 11.
+It is important therefore that the vast majority of students undertake a set of options that covers the full P8/A8 requirements.
 For this reason, we have restricted the subject choices available in Column A to Separate Sciences, Computer Science, Geography, History, French, or Spanish.

-Senior staff will be available at the Year 9 Parents' Evening to answer any questions you may have about changes to the options structure and/or performance measures.
+Senior staff will be available at the Year 8 Parents' Evening to answer any questions you may have about changes to the options structure and/or performance measures.